yaccos/PETRI-seq-persistence/README.md

 Code for "Identification and genetic dissection of convergent persister cell states"

 # Processing PETRI-seq data
 -	See PETRI_seq_scripts_v2, which is updated from https://tavazoielab.c2b2.columbia.edu/PETRI-seq/.
-This software is designed to be broadly useful for processing PETRI-seq data by different users.
 The folder contains another README with software requirements and instructions for the demo.

 # Notebooks to generate all figures for  “Identification and genetic dissection of convergent persister cell states”.
 - System requirements are listed in each notebook.